Himanshu00712/remoteLinux/README.md

 # remoteLinux

-login.sh = This file will use to connect the remote linux server and run the remote script remoteBuildPriority.sh = This file is responsible for folloing steps:
+login.sh = This file will use to connect the remote linux server and run the remote script remoteBuildPriority.sh = This file is responsible for following steps:
                          (1) fetch the arguments
                          (2) kill the java process
                          (3) Change the config key-value